History of geometry: Thales and Pythagoras

-Thales (635–543 BC) of Miletus (now in southwestern Turkey), was the first to whom deduction in mathematics is attributed.
+Thales (635–543 BCE) of Miletus (now in southwestern Turkey), was the first to whom deduction in mathematics is attributed.
 There are five geometric propositions for which he wrote deductive proofs, though his proofs have not survived.
-Pythagoras (582–496 BC) of Ionia, and later, Italy, then colonized by Greeks, may have been a student of Thales, and traveled to Babylon and Egypt.
+Pythagoras (582–496 BCE) of Ionia, and later, Italy, then colonized by Greeks, may have been a student of Thales, and traveled to Babylon and Egypt.
 The theorem that bears his name may not have been his discovery, but he was probably one of the first to give a deductive proof of it.
 He gathered a group of students around him to study mathematics, music, and philosophy, and together they discovered most of what high school students learn today in their geometry courses.
 In addition, they made the profound discovery of incommensurable lengths and irrational numbers.

 Plato

-Plato (427–347 BC) was a philosopher, highly esteemed by the Greeks.
+Plato (427–347 BCE) was a philosopher, highly esteemed by the Greeks.
 There is a story that he had inscribed above the entrance to his famous school, "Let none ignorant of geometry enter here."
 However, the story is considered to be untrue.
 Though he was not a mathematician himself, his views on mathematics had great influence.
 Mathematicians thus accepted his belief that geometry should use no tools but compass and straightedge – never measuring instruments such as a marked ruler or a protractor, because these were a workman's tools, not worthy of a scholar.
 This dictum led to a deep study of possible compass and straightedge constructions, and three classic construction problems: how to use these tools to trisect an angle, to construct a cube twice the volume of a given cube, and to construct a square equal in area to a given circle.
 The proofs of the impossibility of these constructions, finally achieved in the 19th century, led to important principles regarding the deep structure of the real number system.
-Aristotle (384–322 BC), Plato's greatest pupil, wrote a treatise on methods of reasoning used in deductive proofs (see Logic) which was not substantially improved upon until the 19th century.
+Aristotle (384–322 BCE), Plato's greatest pupil, wrote a treatise on methods of reasoning used in deductive proofs (see Logic) which was not substantially improved upon until the 19th century.